AbhiGit799/angular-service/README.md

 This is a simple Angular POC created by Abhishek Choubey. <br/>

-In this POC I tried to demonstrate Services In Angular.  <br/>
+In this POC I tried to demonstrate Services concepts In Angular.  <br/>

 <b> Important Notes <b/> <br/>
 After Angular 6 providedIn concept was introduced.  <br/>